 Fringed by Ocean Boulevard, this isn’t the stereotypical state park.
 Along Hampton Beach’s busy beach strip, called the Boardwalk, you find a wide range of restaurants, shops and other distractions.

 For oceanfront activity, Hampton Beach is the best place to stay in New Hampshire.

 But maybe you rather want some time away from the buzz?
 If so, just head north from South Beach to find other sandy gems, including North Hampton State Beach, Jenness State Beach and Wallis Sands State Park.

 When you visit New Hampshire’s short but sweet oceanfront, it’s never far to the next sandy stretch of coastline.

 In conclusion, Hampton Beach shows the beachy side of New Hampshire.
 This lively beach community is the beach bum’s best option for where to stay when visiting New Hampshire.

-Atlantic Breeze Suites is a hotel in New Hampshire that lives up to its name.
+- Atlantic Breeze Suites – This is a hotel in New Hampshire that lives up to its name.
 Just step outside to feel that salty Atlantic breeze in your hair.
 Take a few more steps and you have sand under your feet too.

-Lakes Region – Where to stay in New Hampshire for lakeside idyll
+Lakes Region – Where to stay for lakeside idyll